 One of my favorite first hikes whenever I re-visit the Yosemite Valley is Bridalveil Fall because of its close proximity to the valley entrance.
 This is an easy hike, 0.5 miles round-trip, and it takes about 20 minutes in a leisurely stroll from the parking lot to the base of the waterfall.
 Views of the falls are better from a distance compared to reaching the end of the trail.

 #2 An easy Yosemite National Park hike: Mirror lake

-One of my favorite easy hikes on the valley floor is Mirror lake.
-It’s a flat and easy trail covering 2 miles roundtrip over paved roads and dirt trails on the other side of the Merced river.
+One of my favorite easy hikes on the Yosemite valley floor is Mirror lake.
+This flat, easy trail covers 2 miles round-trip over paved roads and dirt trails on the other side of the Merced river.
 There is also a 5-mile-loop around the lake which takes over two hours to complete.
 Views of the mountain cliffs are spectacular and also are beautiful in water reflections on the lake.

 This moderate hike covers 1.6 miles round-trip, which can take 1.5 to 2 hours, and climbs to a 400 feet elevation at the footbridge.
 To get to the actual falls would be a 3-mile-hike on the Mist Trail with up to a 1,000 feet elevation gain.
 Wonderful views of Vernal Falls can be taken at the footbridge.
 (At the time of this photo in September the falls were down to a trickle which did not show up so well in photographs.)